 Lightly spray your cookie sheet with non-stick spray.
 Then line it with wax paper.
 Let it overlap on the edges a bit to make it easier to get out of the pan when it’s done baking.

-Use a silicone spatula (or four silicone spatulas…I literally lost mine three times while making this recipe…two of them are still MIA) and spread the batter into the cookie sheet.
+Use a silicone spatula or spoon and spread the batter into the wax paper lined cookie sheet.

 Smooth it evenly so you don’t have high and low spots.
-It doesn’t need to be perfect by any means, just try to give is some semblance of being even.
+It doesn’t need to be perfect by any means, just try to give it some semblance of being even.

 Step 3: Bake it.

-Bake it at 350 for 15 minutes exactly.
-When you take it out of the oven it will look like this.
+Bake it at 350 for 15 minutes exactly and take it out of the oven.
 Let it cool for 5-10 minutes, then grab the excess wax paper and lift it out of the pan, and lay it flat on a cooling rack.

 Step 4: Roll it up.